solidjs/solid-docs/CONTRIBUTING.md

 That said, if you want to contribute to open-source but aren't interested in Solid or documentation, we'd be happy to help you find an open-source project that suits you.

-## Finding something to work on
+## Finding Something to Work On

 To find something to help with, check out our [existing Issues](https://github.com/solidjs/solid-docs-next/issues).
+We're also happy to help you find something that suits you: ask a member of the Docs Team on [Discord](https://discord.com/invite/solidjs) to help get you situated.

+### Issue Labels
 You can sort by labels, which categorize the issues.
+These include:

-We have a label for each [Content Type](https://github.com/solidjs/solid-docs-next/issues).
+- a label for each of the four [content types](https://github.com/solidjs/solid-docs-next/issues).
 For example, you know you prefer to work on deep concept explanations, you can choose the `concept` label.

-We use the `new content` label when something needs to be written from scratch, and `docs-migration` when content already exists but needs to be rewritten.
+- `new content` for when something needs to be written from scratch.
+- `docs-migration` is used when content already exists but needs to be rewritten.

-- The kanban board
-- The roadmap

-- CATEGORIES:

-  - Content
-  - Structure
-  - Infrastructure
-  - Meta / Management

-- TYPES:

-  - BUG (fix either a code bug or content typo / mistake)
-  - NEW (add a feature or section / piece of writing / proposal)
-  - REVISE

-- SOLID EXPERIENCE NEEDED:
-  - NONE
-  - LOW
-  - ADVANCEDs
-  - RYAN
+- `infrastructure` for technical changes; great if you're interested in diving into our codebase
+- `advanced-experience` for issues that require advanced Solid knowledge to implement
+- `no-experience-needed` for issues that you can help with even if you don't have Solid knowledge

-## Making a new issue
+## Submitting a Pull Request

-Solve one issue at a time

-## How to contribute

-- How to use GitHub

-- How to use Discord

-- Code Style Guide

-- Writing Style Guide (probably a separate link)
+> **Note**
+> If you've never submitted a pull request on GitHub before, check out [this overview](https://opensource.guide/how-to-contribute/#opening-a-pull-request).

+- Make sure your PR addresses an existing Issue.
+- Group your work so that one PR solves one problem.
-- Before you make a new feature / content PR, try to discuss it with other docs contributors on #docs!
-This will make sure we're on the same page and increase the chance of your PR getting merged.
+- Before you make a large PR, try to discuss it with the Docs Team on #docs.
+This will make sure we're on the same page and increase the chance of your PR getting merged. on, as unsolicited material may not fit into our existing plans.

-Submitting an Issue is usually the first step to making a change.
-After an Issue has been considered by the community, we often reach out to community members to encourage them to submit PRs based on existing Issues.

-Larger contributions to the docs are encouraged after consultation, as unsolicited material may not fit into our existing plans.
+- When you make a PR, you get a Netlify preview link.
+If you're not done with your changes but want that link to share with us, feel free to make a draft PR and add `[Draft]` to the title.

-> Tip: Existing PRs and Issues need reviewing, triaging, and feedback, too!
+> **Note** Existing PRs and Issues need reviewing, triaging, and feedback, too!
 You can make valuable contributions by commenting, suggesting, testing, researching, brainstorming and generally helping in all areas on GitHub!

+## Navigating the Codebase

+Our site is build on [SolidStart](https://github.com/solidjs/solid-start).
+This is a framework that's still in development, so if you have any issues, check out the #docs or #solid-start channels on Discord.
+(In fact, the SolidStart team is working on documentation [within our repo](https://github.com/solidjs/solid-docs-next/tree/main/src/routes/start), too!)

+### Folder structure

+The action happens in the `src` folder.
+Of note:
+- `src/components`: General components, like the sidebar navigation, footer, and Asides.
+- `src/routes`: Content pages and components that are specific to them.
+Within are folders corresponding to our [four content types](https://github.com/solidjs/solid-docs-next/blob/main/WRITING.md#content-types):
+  - `src/routes/tutorials`
+  - `src/routes/concepts`
+  - `src/routes/how-to-guides`
+  - `src/routes/api-reference`
+- `src/NAV_SECTIONS.ts`: This file determines the two sidebar navigation sections, **Guides** and **Reference**. **Guides** contains Tutorials and How-To Guides, and **Reference** contains Concept pages and API reference.

+Every content page must have its own folder, even if it only has one page.
+For example, the Tracking concept page is one page, so it is found in an `index.md` file inside `routes/concepts/tracking`.
+The Getting Started with Solid tutorial has several pages, which are found inside `routes/tutorials/getting-started-with-solid`.

+These folders will automatically generate routes; so, `routes/tutorials/getting-started-with-solid/installing-solid` will be shown at `https://docs.solidjs.com/tutorials/getting-started-with-solid/installing-solid`.

+If a content page has its own custom components and code snippets, place these inside its content folder.
+See [the Getting Started with Solid folder](https://github.com/solidjs/solid-docs-next/tree/main/src/routes/tutorials/getting-started-with-solid) for an example.

+> **Warning** There is also `start` folder in `src/routes`; it is a heavy work-in-progress managed by the SolidStart team and does not follow these rules.

+### Adding New Content Pages

+1. Choose one of the four folders inside `src/routes/`, corresponding to your page's [content type](https://github.com/solidjs/solid-docs-next/blob/main/WRITING.md#content-types)
+2. Create a new folder inside that folder.
+The new folder's name should be the kebab case of your page's title: e.g., `getting-started-with-solid`.
+3. Add `mdx` files for each subpage.

+Feel free to submit a PR at this stage, and we can handle adding it to the nav.
+But if you'd like to do that:

+4. Open `NAV_SECTIONS.ts`.
+This will allow you to add your new page to the nav.
+If your page is a tutorial or how-to guide, edit the `GUIDES_SECTIONS` object; if it's a concept page, edit the `REFERENCE_SECTIONS` object.
+5. Find the object key corresponding to your content type.
+Then, add a new object to its `pages` array.
+6. If your page doesn't have subpages, provide a `name` and a `link` property.
+(Search the file for "Tracking" for an example)
+7. If your page does subpages, provide a `name` property and a `pages` array which contains your subpages.
+(Search the file for "Getting Started with Solid" for an example)